expel-io/gke-preemptible-nodes-tutorial/README.md

 - [Cleanup](#cleanup)

 ## Introduction
-This tutorial is meant to be a nitty gritty technical how-to that pairs with this blog post: INSERT LINK HERE.
+This tutorial is meant to be a nitty gritty technical how-to that pairs with this blog post: TODO: INSERT LINK HERE.
 Reading the article first will give a lot more context to why many of the things in this repo are done.

 In this tutorial, we will setup a GKE cluster following many "best practices" using Terraform.
 These best practices include:
 - Automatic updates following the `STABLE` [release channel](https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels)